davidham96/COMP307-Project/readme.txt

 Aiden Hyun                          N/A

-The folder to run the project from the zip called "COMP 307 Project - main and navigate to 307-final folder.
+The folder to run the project is from the zip called "COMP 307 Project - main and navigate to 307-final folder.
 Import the 307-final.sql files from this folder to phpmyadmin.
 The website will run when index.html, found in the public-pages folder, is run on local host.